Der Öschberghof

 Ösch Noir and the Two-Star Standard

 In the German fine-dining context, a two-Michelin-star restaurant attached to a resort property carries specific meaning.
 It signals that the kitchen is not operating as a hotel amenity with a Michelin badge attached, but rather competing as a standalone destination against peer counters across the region.
-The fine-dining restaurant at Der Öschberghof, Ösch Noir, holds that two-star standing, which places it in a competitive peer set that includes some of the most closely watched kitchens in Baden-Württemberg and the Black Forest corridor.
+The fine-dining restaurant at Der Öschberghof, Ösch Noir, holds that two-star standing, which places it in a competitive comparable set that includes some of the most closely watched kitchens in Baden-Württemberg and the Black Forest corridor.
 The region has historically produced some of Germany's most focused fine-dining addresses, and Ösch Noir's position within that field gives the overall property a culinary credibility that functions separately from the resort infrastructure.

 For guests who are primarily driven by the dining, the La Liste Leading Hotels recognition at 92.5 points out of 100 in the 2026 ranking provides a second independent data point.
 La Liste's methodology weighs culinary quality heavily, which means the score partly reflects the restaurant's contribution to the hotel's overall standing.
 The 2024 Michelin Two Keys recognition for the hotel itself rounds out a trust picture that is consistent across multiple independent systems.
 For travelers assembling a German itinerary around Michelin-level dining, the property sits in a different planning category than purely wellness-focused resorts.